medic/gammu-json/README.md

 -----

-Currently, `gammu-json` requires that (a) you have a valid `/etc/gammurc` file (or symbolic link), and that (b) that file provides a working phone/modem configuration in the `gammu` section.
+Currently, `gammu-json` requires that (a) you have a valid `/etc/gammurc` file (or symbolic link), and (b) that configuration file provides a working phone/modem configuration in its `gammu` section.
 Here's a simple example:

 ```
 [gammu]